gaurangmacharya/pepithon/email-notification-ansible.md

 #### 2. Connection Security
 ```
-secure= always.
-The connection sends email only if the connection is encrypted.
+secure = always.
+Sends email only if connection is encrypted.
 It fails if the server doesn't accept the encrypted connection.
-secure=never.
+secure = never.
 Before sending an email, the connection doesn't attempt to set up a secure SSL/TLS session.
-secure=try.
+secure = try.
 Before trying to send an email, the connection attempts to set up a secure SSL/TLS session.
-secure=starttls.
+secure = starttls.
 Before sending an email, the connection tries to upgrade to a secure SSL/TLS connection.
 The connection fails in case if unable to do so.
 ```

 #### 3. Email Headers